 We will package your aid when the above items have been received.

-After your financial aid package is prepared, it will be posted to CampusWeb and you will be sent an email with instructions on how to view/accept/decline your loans.
+After your financial aid offer is prepared, it will be posted to CampusWeb and you will be sent an email with instructions on how to view/accept/decline your loans.
 You will also receive reminder email notices if any other action needs to be taken to complete the financial aid process such as:

 - Entrance Counseling: If this is your first time borrowing as a student at Franklin Pierce University, you will need to complete Entrance Counseling on the Federal Student Aid website.